CRG INTERNATIONAL PHD FELLOWSHIPS PROGRAMME

 Eligibility criteria

-Candidates should fulfil the following eligibility criteria at the time of the call deadline.
-If it becomes clear before, during or after the evaluation phase that one or more of the eligibility criteria have not been fulfilled, the proposal is declared ineligible and is withdrawn from any further examination.
+Candidates should fulfill the following eligibility criteria at the time of the call deadline.
+If it becomes clear before, during, or after the evaluation phase that one or more of the eligibility criteria have not been fulfilled, the proposal will be declared ineligible and withdrawn from further examination.

 - The call is open to candidates of any nationality.

-- Candidates must have obtained a University Degree and a Masters Degree in biomedical sciences within the European Higher Education System (minimum 300 ECTS) or an equivalent University Degree that allows to start a PhD thesis in Spain.
-Candidates who expect to be awarded with such degree by September 2023 are eligible to apply.
+- Candidates must have obtained a University Bachelor's Degree and a Master's Degree in biomedical sciences within the European Higher Education System (minimum 300 ECTS) or an equivalent University Degree that allows to start a PhD thesis in Spain.
+Candidates who expect to be awarded with such a degree by September 2024 are eligible to apply.

-- Candidates must have an excellent academic record, previous research experience and a strong commitment for scientific research.
+- Candidates must have an excellent academic record, previous research experience, and a strong commitment to scientific research.

 How to apply